grottrup/DiceGame/README.md

 # DiceGame

 This is small project meant to learn the benefit of Test Driven Development.
+I made it in the spring 2017.

 ![TDD](https://raw.githubusercontent.com/sirasmu/DiceGame/master/TestDrivenDevelopment.PNG)